mgonc6999/Asus-ROG-G14-linux-sound-fix/README.md

 > **Fork of [Emile86/Asus-ROG-G14-linux-sound-fix](https://github.com/Emile86/Asus-ROG-G14-linux-sound-fix)**
 > This fork applies bug fixes, broader distro support, and Fedora 44 / KDE compatibility on top of the original v1.4 script.

->
-> The code was generated with Claude Sonnet 4.6
-> Use at your own risk
+> ⚠️ Code generated with Claude Sonnet 4.6 — use at your own risk.
->

 ---

 ## ❗ Problems this script fixes